RAW File Format

 Reference encoder code is available for EVT2 in the following sample:

-RAW File Usage
+RAW Files Usage

-RAW files can be written and read by Metavision Studio and most of our Code Samples (if you don’t have any RAW file and no camera to produce one, you can use one from our Sample Recordings).
+Event Stream RAW files can be written and read by Metavision Studio and most of our Code Samples (if you don’t have any RAW file and no camera to produce one, you can use one from our Sample Recordings).

-RAW Index File
+Event Stream RAW Index File

 It is possible to specify that a RAW file should not be indexed when opening it: